Scalingo/documentation/_posts/platform/getting-started/2000-01-01-common-deployment-errors.md

 [support@scalingo.com](mailto:support@scalingo.com).

 {% note %}
   Why this quota?
-Besides being a simple security limit, this quota is also present to preserve the PaaS user experience.
-A large image results in longer deployments, the instantaneity aspect is lost.
+Besides being a security limit, this quota is also present to preserve the PaaS user experience.
+A large image results in longer deployments, the instantness aspect is lost.
 {% endnote %}

 ## Start Errors